WenbinLee/DN4/README.md

 python DN4_Test_5way1shot.py --resume ./results/DN4_miniImageNet_ResNet256F_5Way_1Shot_K3/model_best.pth.tar
 ```

-- The results on the miniImageNet dataset:
+- The results on the miniImageNet dataset (If you set neighbor_k as 1, you may get better results in some cases):
 <img src='imgs/Results_miniImageNet2.bmp' align="center" width=800>